valnoc/VBRandom/README.md

 4. random BOOL

 ## License
-VBMathParser is available under the MIT license.
+VBRandom is available under the MIT license.
 See the LICENSE file for more info.